Sítio Web não oficial

 Como lá chegar

-The Galleria dell’Accademia is located at Via Ricasoli 58-60, in the heart of Florence, just a short walk from the Duomo.
+A Galleria dell'Accademia está localizada em Via Ricasoli 58-60, in the heart of Florence, just a short walk from the Duomo.

 Here’s how to get there:

-• On foot: From the Duomo, walk north along Via Ricasoli for about 5 minutes.
+• A pé: From the Duomo, walk north along Via Ricasoli for about 5 minutes.

 Michelangelo sculpted David between 1501 and 1504, working on a massive block of marble that other artists had abandoned due to its difficulty.
 Originally commissioned to be placed on the Florence Cathedral, David was considered too extraordinary to be positioned so high.
 It was therefore placed in Piazza della Signoria, where it remained until 1873, when it was moved to the Galleria dell’Accademia to protect it from the weather.
 The statue represents the strength and intelligence of the Florentines against the powerful enemies of the time.